 Click here for the information you need:

-Hyperhidrosis and Sweat Gland Control injections Hyperhidrosis is a condition characterised by excessive sweating that can affect any part of the body.
+Hyperhidrosis and Sweat Gland Control injections Hyperhidrosis is a condition characterized by excessive sweating that can affect any part of the body.
 It occurs when the body produces more sweat than is needed to cool the body.
 This leads to excessive sweating in the palms of the hands, soles of the feet, face, head, and armpits.
 Sweat Gland Control injections are a popular treatment option for hyperhidrosis.
 This innovative treatment modality regulates the signals sent by the nerves to the sweat glands, thus reducing sweat production.
 Sweat Gland Control injections are the most common treatment for excessive underarm sweating.

 Axillary hyperhidrosis is a form of hyperhidrosis that affects the armpits.
 It is a common problem that can affect both men and women and is usually caused by overactivity of the sweat glands in the armpits.
 It is important to note that axillary hyperhidrosis is different from general hyperhidrosis because it is confined to the armpits and does not affect other areas of the body.
 Axillary hyperhidrosis can be particularly unpleasant, as sweat can seep through clothing and lead to unsightly sweat stains and strong body odour.
 Social anxiety and low self-esteem can also accompany the condition, as sufferers often feel insecure because of their sweating.

 The exact cause of axillary hyperhidrosis is not known, but it is thought to be caused by an overactive nervous system.
 Our nervous system regulates the sweat glands, and when it is overactive, it can lead to heavy sweating, especially in the armpits.
 Other factors that can trigger axillary hyperhidrosis are genetic factors, medication, or certain diseases.
 A distinction is made between primary and secondary axillary hyperhidrosis.

-Primary axillary hyperhidrosis can occur in highly stressful situations and with great tension, worry or anxiety.
+Primary axillary hyperhidrosis can occur in highly stressful situations and with great tension, worry, or anxiety.
 It can start, for example, with the onset of puberty.

 Secondary axillary hyperhidrosis is when the axillary hyperhidrosis is due to a side effect that has developed because of conditions such as diabetes or hormonal disorders.
 Taking certain medications can also cause secondary hyperhidrosis.
 The typical symptoms of axillary hyperhidrosis the most common symptom of axillary hyperhidrosis is excessive sweating in the armpits.
 This can range from light sweating to heavy sweating and can occur at any time of the day or night.
-Other symptoms that are also a result of heavy sweating are body odour, wetness in the armpits and resulting stains on clothing.
+Other symptoms that are also a result of heavy sweating are body odour, wetness in the armpits, and resulting stains on clothing.

 The diagnosis of axillary hyperhidrosis is usually made based on a patient's history and physical examination.
 Your dermatologist may also perform a sweat test, which measures the amount of sweat produced in the armpits.
 The sweat test can also be used to determine whether the excessive sweating is primary or secondary.

 The treatment of axillary hyperhidrosis can vary depending on the severity of the condition.
 Mild cases of axillary hyperhidrosis can already be positively influenced by a change in lifestyle.
 Wearing loose-fitting clothes and avoiding foods and drinks that can trigger increased sweating, such as coffee or alcohol, can bring relief.
-In more severe cases, medical treatments such as prescription antiperspirants, medications, surgery or even Botox injections may be recommended.
-Botox injections are often used to treat axillary hyperhidrosis as they are very effective, usually have no side effects and do not involve any downtime.
+In more severe cases, medical treatments such as prescription antiperspirants, medications, surgery, or even Sweat Gland Control injections may be recommended.
+Sweat Gland Control injections are often used to treat axillary hyperhidrosis as they are very effective, usually have no side effects, and do not involve any downtime.

 The experience of Henning von Gregory, MD:

 well-being gives you an improved quality of life and the possibility to participate in everyday

-Botox injections are one of the most suitable treatments for axillary hyperhidrosis because,
+Sweat Gland Control injections are one of the most suitable treatments for axillary hyperhidrosis because,

 All procedures are designed so that you can feel completely at ease in the practice.
 This already starts with the first contact - whether by phone or by e-mail: We try to take your preferred dates into account as much as possible.

 Please contact us in good time so that we can make your desired date possible.
 Henning von Gregory, MD, conducts every consultation personally.
 He takes the necessary time to discuss with you an individual approach to treatment for axillary hyperhidrosis.

 The treatment process:

-2. then about 10-20 Botox injections each are placed in the underarm skin.
-The botulinum toxin is injected in such a way that it inhibits the activation of the
+- then about 10-20 Sweat Gland Control injections each are placed in the underarm skin.
+The active ingredient injection operates in such a way that it inhibits the activation of the

 - the treatment of both armpits takes a total of approx. 30 min.
-The great advantage of a Botox treatment against heavy sweating under the armpits is that you are socially acceptable immediately after the treatment.
+The great advantage of a Sweat Gland Control treatment against heavy sweating under the armpits is that you are socially acceptable immediately after the treatment.
 As a rule, there is no swelling or redness.
 If the skin is sensitive, the affected areas can be cooled with green tea compresses.
 This has proven to be effective.

-- It lasts about 4-6 months; in some cases the effect is even longer than 6 months.
+- It lasts about 4-6 months; in some cases, the effect is even longer than 6 months.

 - To achieve a lasting effect, the treatment is "usually" repeated at certain intervals.